LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 By looking at the files that were changed, you should:

-* RERUN EVERY .sql MODIFIED FILES (follow the same steps as showed above once you launched the dbtool ("3.
-Prepare the database")).
+* RERUN EVERY .sql MODIFIED FILES (follow the same steps as showed above once you launched the dbtool ([4.
+Preparing the database](https://github.com/project-topaz/topaz/wiki/Server-Setup-and-Maintenance-%5BWindows-10%5D/_edit#5-preparing-the-database))).
 This will overwrite any custom changes you have made to your SQL tables.
 If you are running custom mobs/items/etc. of any kind, you'll want to load the SQL changes to a separate database and compare.
 * REBUILD THE SOLUTION IF ANY .cpp/.h/.in IS MODIFIED (referring to the whole example at **4.**).
 * RESTART YOUR SERVER(S) FOR .conf FILES.
 * .lua files ARE INSTANT IN MOST CASES (\topaz\scripts\globals .luas will need to be reloaded by using the GM command !reloadglobal where appropriate or restarting the server).